 Our company traces its history to the early 1920s, when the traditional way of buying hardware merchandise was to purchase products from a middleman or "jobber."
 This distribution method drove up the price on every hardware item, thereby cutting into the retailer's profit.
-In response, a group of Chicago-area hardware retailers - Richard Hesse, William Stauber, Frank Burke, Gern Lindquist and Oscar Fisher - decided they would pool their hardware buying needs, which allowed them to buy directly from manufacturers and to eliminate the jobber.
-This strategy enabled those retailers to realize considerable savings, decrease inventory costs and compete more effectively with the larger stores in their markets - a concept still valid today.
+In response, a group of Chicago-area hardware Retailers - Richard Hesse, William Stauber, Frank Burke, Gern Lindquist and Oscar Fisher - decided they would pool their hardware buying needs, which allowed them to buy directly from manufacturers and to eliminate the jobber.
+This strategy enabled those Retailers to realize considerable savings, decrease inventory costs and compete more effectively with the larger stores in their markets - a concept still valid today.

-In 1928, this group of retailers incorporated their business in Illinois as Ace Stores (later re-named Ace Hardware Corporation).
+In 1928, this group of Retailers incorporated their business in Illinois as Ace Stores (later re-named Ace Hardware Corporation).
 The Company was named in honor of the superior World War I fliers dubbed "aces."
 We opened our first warehouse in 1929, and by 1934, our membership had grown to 41 Retailers and our annual sales exceeded \$650,000.
 During the 1960s, we expanded into the south and west regions of the country, and by 1969, we had opened distribution centers in Georgia and California - our first distribution facilities outside of Chicago.
 We opened our first international store, in Guam, in 1968.

-By the early 1970s, large home center chains began to take market share from small independent retailers.
+By the early 1970s, large home center chains began to take market share from small independent Retailers.
 In response, Ace and our Retailers began operating as a cooperative.
 In 1976, our Retailers took full control when shareholders elected the first Board of Directors comprised solely of Retailers.
 By this time, our wholesale sales had reached \$382 million.
 Ace had Retailers in all 50 states and the District of Columbia by 1979.
 By 1985, Ace had reached \$1 billion in sales.
-Ace reached \$2 billion in sales in 1993, \$3 billion in sales in 1998, \$4 billion in sales in 2013, \$5 billion in sales in 2015, \$6 billion in sales in 2019, \$7 billion in sales in 2020 and \$8 billion in sales in 2021.
+Ace reached \$2 billion in sales in 1993, \$3 billion in sales in 1998, \$4 billion in sales in 2013, \$5 billion in sales in 2015, \$6 billion in sales in 2019 and then grew at approximately \$1 billion a year until surpassing \$9 billion in 2022.
 The 2013 fiscal year also marked Ace's first year with more than \$100 million in net income.
-In 2020 and 2021 net income exceeded \$300 million.
+Since 2020, our net income has exceeded \$300 million.

 Although Ace has had a retail presence outside the United States since the late 1960s, Ace implemented a more focused international growth strategy during the 1990s.
 In 2011, the Company restructured its international operations so that they were no longer a division within Ace's cooperative, but rather a stand-alone entity, with its own board of directors and management team.
 AIH is a majority-owned and controlled subsidiary of the Company with a noncontrolling interest owned by its international retailers.
-AIH currently has a retail presence in approximately 65 countries, with distribution facilities in Ningbo, China; Santa Catarina, Mexico; Colon, Panama; and Dubai, United Arab Emirates.
+AIH currently has a retail presence in approximately 60 countries, with distribution facilities in Ningbo, China and Cuautitlán Izcalli, Mexico.

-In December 2012, ARH acquired all of the outstanding shares of capital stock of WHI Holding Corp. ("WHI").
-WHI owns all outstanding shares of Westlake.
-Westlake is based in Kansas City, Missouri and is the owner of 151 stores located throughout the country operating under the Westlake Ace Hardware and other brand names.
-In addition, in March 2019, ARH acquired the remaining 59 percent of the outstanding stock of GLA that it did not already own.
-GLA has been engaged in the business of owning and operating Ace stores in the United States since 2014 and operates 59 stores.
+In December 2012, ARH acquired all of the outstanding shares of capital stock of WHI Holding Corp. ("WHI"), which was subsequently dissolved.
+ARH owns all outstanding shares of Westlake.
+Westlake is based in Kansas City, Missouri and is the owner of 169 stores located throughout the country operating under the Westlake Ace Hardware and other brand names.
+In March 2019, ARH acquired the remaining 59 percent of the outstanding stock of GLA that it did not already own.
+GLA has been engaged in the business of owning and operating Ace stores in the United States since 2014 and operates 66 stores, primarily in Michigan, Indiana and Ohio.